i3-sol/kingsley.sh/content/posts/2022/digitising-213-pages-of-medical-bills.md

 ---
-title: "Digitising 213 pages of medical bills (WIP)"
+title: "Building an app to digitise 213 pages of medical bills (WIP)"
 description: After posting about the cost of Sterling's 2 week ICU stay, I finally got a full itemised bill of Sterling's entire 7 months in the ICU.
 The only issue, is that it's all paper-based.
 Following me along my journey as I digitise 213 pages of medical bills!
 starred: false
 createdAt: 2022-09-21 12:00:00